pramode/Python-and-LaTeX-Book/src/chap9.rst

 has to run on a computer and provide correct output.
 But it should also be easy for other people to read, understand and modify your code.
-Let's study the Python implementation of a simple square root finding algorithm to understand how functions can be used to write clear code.
+Let's study the Python implementation of a simple square root finding algorithm to understand how functions can be used to write clear code (the code I have presented here is the Python version of a program presented in the famouse book *Structure and Interpretation of Computer Programs*).

 Finding square roots